Dr Farshad Kasraei

 Farshad is a radiation oncologist who has a passion to achieve the best patient outcomes through transparent communication and utilization of the best evidence and technology.

-He subsequently undertook a clinical/research fellowship at St George Hospital, NSW, focusing on genitourinary and gastrointestinal malignancies with special interest in brachytherapy and stereotactic techniques.
+He subsequently undertook a clinical/research fellowship at St George Hospital, NSW, focusing on genitourinary and gastrointestinal malignancies with a special interest in brachytherapy and stereotactic techniques.

 Farshad’s clinical interests are upper GI, neuro-oncology, skin, MR guided and stereotactic radiotherapy.
 He has also an interest in medical innovations and technology as well as quality assurance.

 Farshad is an active clinical researcher and is also involved with clinical education.
-He is a conjoint lecturer at university of New South Wales (UNSW) and he has peer reviewed articles for Journal of Medical Imaging and Radiation Oncology.
+He is a conjoint lecturer at University of New South Wales (UNSW) and he has peer reviewed articles for Journal of Medical Imaging and Radiation Oncology.

 Professional memberships